Excellent1212/React-UI-Ecommerce/README.md

 - At some point, I accidently git inited at src and the root folder, when I switch to root folder, there was a submodule warning, then I simply deleted the .git in src folder.
 I ended up not many commits.

+- Refactored seach components to lift searchText and category state, but not working well

 ## Known Bugs